 You're wrong.
-Professor Anatychuk knows more about this stuff than
+Professor Anatychuk knows more about this stuff than anybody.

 He thinks that Volta's frog's leg experiment was evidence of the fact that thermoelectric effects at ordinary temperature differences are large enough to stimulate neurological function in animal tissue, see:

 - although I must admit I have no reason to disagree with him.